RODea-L00203120/IaC_Lab_1_CloudFormation/Documentation/Planning/PlanOfAction.md

 **Research** :  Begin writing questions - exploratory research related to best practices, develop plan to go beyond minimum requirements

-    Currently navigating through a lot of AWS documentation - need to shift to academic papers by Monday.
+    Currently navigating through a lot of AWS documentation.
+To do: tab-groups to references and collate academic references.

 ## Next Steps: